osu-mist/financial-index-api/tests/integration/README.md

 ### Test on production environment

-1. Register an application via [OSU Developer Portal](https://developer.oregonstate.edu/)
+1. Register an application via [OSU Developer Portal](https://developer.oregonstate.edu/), requesting permission for Financial Indexes
 2. Get `client_id` and `client_secret` from your app, then copy [configuration-example.json](./configuration-example.json) as `configuration.json` and modify it as necessary.
 For example: